UoB-COMSM0166/2026-group-27/README.md

 * <b>Combat and Level Mechanics: </b>
   (`WeaponSystem`, `Projectile`, `HostileProjectile`, `Enemy`, `Boss`, `FogSystem`, `PortalSystem`)

   - These control gameplay mechanics, such as combat and enemy behaviour.
-For example, `Projectile` handlea both player and enemy attacks in          levels 2 and 3, while the `PortalSystem` allows telleportation in level 3.
+For example, `Projectile` handles both player and enemy attacks in          levels 2 and 3, while the `PortalSystem` allows telleportation in level 3.

   - Level 1 is an introductory level, which only focuses on navigation and the core mechanics of the game.
 As a result, most of the classes         here are only connected to levels 2 & 3.
 This reflects the progressive structure of the game, where difficulty increases gradually to           support player learning and engagement.